MarcusXavierr/Checkers/README.md

 ## Usage
 After running ```make``` on terminal you will see the messages of compilation and the game will run.
-**You can choose play alone with computer or play with other friend.
+**You can choose play alone with the computer or play with other friend.
 You can use the commands "salvar" to save the state of the current game into a backup file.
 To quit the game just type "sair" on terminal anywhere**

 ![](gifs/newgame.gif)